cheneric/nim/README.md

-`api` | the Thrift RPC API bewteen the `server` and all clients `ai` | an AI player/client of the `server` `cli-client` | a basic command-line client of the `server` `sever` | a server that hosts multiple concurrent "Token Games"
+`api` | the Thrift RPC API bewteen the `server` and all clients `ai` | an AI player/client of the `server` `cli-client` | a basic command-line client of the `server` `server` | a server that hosts multiple concurrent "Token Games"

 ### How to run